Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 The Gym-Floor Trainer Model (and Why It Falls Short)

-The standard personal trainer at most Houston gyms (Gold's, Anytime Fitness, Life Time) receives minimal oversight and no baseline testing.
+The standard personal trainer at most Houston gyms (budget commercial chains, low-cost 24-hour franchises, premium fitness brands) receives minimal oversight and no baseline testing.
 Their programming is often:

 - Intuition-based rather than data-informed, leading to inefficiency and plateau

-- Volume-heavy without periodization, increasing injury risk in clients over 40
+- Volume-heavy without periodization, increasing injury risk in members over 40

 - Isolated from recovery; the trainer teaches the movement but has no authority over, or partnership with, recovery modalities